Summary -

-The list of allowed characters are specified below -
+The list of allowed characters are -

 Character(s) | Description |